iamvery/docs/warmup/counters.md

 end
 ```

+The first three lines setup the initial value for active viewers with the
+application first starts up.
+Next, the mutable is defined with a query and three
+actions.

-When called, the `for_default_post` query returns a hash containing the total
+When called, the `for_default_post` query will return a hash containing the
-and active counts.
-It does this through the Redis connection we setup in the
+total and active counts.
+It does this through the Redis connection we setup in
-previous setting.
+the previous section.

 We've also defined three actions that, when called, tell Pakyow that the
 underlying state of our application has changed.
 The first action simply